Help & Tutorial

 Vessel Specs Panel

 Shows boat dimensions and fuel calculations.
-Critical for understanding if you have sufficient range for your passage.
+Check if you have sufficient range for your passage.

 Fuel Calculations: